PECE-project/drupal-pece/src/docs/source/installation.rst

 powers to regular users, so that when one regular user account is compromised, the whole system and users' data gets compromised in the process.
 Not good...

+8. **Configuring Zotero:** Navigate to /admin/modules, and turn on modules the Feed Admin UI and Feeds Importer.
+Flush all caches.
+Navigate to admin/structure/feeds/zotero_feed.
+To the right under, Zotero Process, select Settings to configure the Zotero Importer module.
+    - Most settings here can remain the same.
+However, we encourage you to:
+       - Under “Update Existing Nodes,” change “Do Not Update Existing Nodes” to “Update Existing Nodes.”
+This way if you update an entry in Zotero, it will also be updated in the platform on the next feed import
+       - Under “Sync zotero tags to a term reference field in the biblio content type?” change “yes” to “no.”  Often Zotero entries are added to the library with chaotic tagging schemes.
+Checking “yes” here will add those tagging schemes into PECE.
+       - Save.

 Troubleshooting
 ---------------